RobPavey/wikitree-sourcer/docs/dev_notes/site_problem_cases.md

 ### Multiple people in a result or record

-A grave record my have more than one person or a marriage record might only have one search result that always lists the groom first.
+A grave record may have more than one person or a marriage record might only have one search result that always lists the groom first.
-To allow to to select the person that you want to build a citation for (or do a search for) you can have a drop down at the top of the Sourcer menu.
+To allow the user to select the person that they want to build a citation for (or do a search for) you can have a drop down at the top of the Sourcer menu.
 This is implemented by making a list called primaryPersonOptions in the generalizedData.
-This is used by the nzbdm site for example.
+This is used by the nzbdm site for example for marriages.

+### Provide a context menu ability to find a result from a citation

+If the site supports URL queries then you can create a link in the citation that performs the search to find the record.
+But for ones that do not you can add code for the context that parses the selected citation and works out how to performa asearch for it.
+Search the code for `openSelectionPlainText` to see how this works.